 Look, that lime green light seems to bounce off the pool of water next to the trail!

-I tend to be a reflective person by nature.
+I tend to be a reflective person by nature, finding Zen whenever and wherever I can.
 Looking back and learning from my mistakes is common practice for someone who makes a lot of mistakes.
 It makes me feel better about going forward and not making the same mistakes twice.
 Well, definitely not three times.

 This particular time in my life, I have a lot to think about.
 My birthday being close to Father’s Day offers a unique challenge for retrospection.
 Before children, my birthday was a time to think back on the year and what changes I wanted to make moving forward.
 Father’s Day was a time to think about my dad and celebrate all of his accomplishments.